vikdevelop/SaveDesktop/wiki/saving-importing-configuration-in-cli/en.md

      savedesktop --import-config /path/to/filename.sd.tar.gz
      ```

-> [!NOTE]
+**NOTE**:
-> instead of `/path/to/filename.sd.tar.gz`, enter the path to the configuration archive you want to import, for example: `/home/user/Downloads/myconfig.sd.tar.gz`
+- instead of `/path/to/filename.sd.tar.gz`, enter the path to the configuration archive you want to import, for example: `/home/user/Downloads/myconfig.sd.tar.gz`